Diamond State Base Ball Club: Famous alumni

 The most accomplished Diamond State ball player was Fergy Malone, who led the club to the Delaware state championship during the 1866 seasons.
 Malone is widely recognized as a baseball pioneer and one of the finest catchers of the 19th century.

-A fine player for Diamond State in his own right, Anthony Higgins found greater acclaim away from baseball, as a member of the bench and, later, as a Delaware Senator.
+A player for Diamond State in his own right, Anthony Higgins found greater acclaim away from baseball, as a member of the bench and later as a Delaware senator.

 Modern club

 The Diamond State Base Ball Club was revived and reformed in October 2008 as a vintage base ball club.
 The modern day ball club bases its uniform colors and design on the uniforms worn by its 1860s predecessor.
 Also in keeping with the tradition of the original Diamond State club, the modern team plays all of its games according to baseball rules of the mid-1860s to early 1870s.

 The Diamond State Base Ball Club conducted its first practice on October 18, 2008 at Rockford Park in Wilmington, Delaware.
 In April 2009, the reformed club began playing matches at its regular home field at Fort DuPont State Park in Delaware City, Delaware.
 Diamond State also has played home matches elsewhere around Delaware and the region, including at Fort Delaware State Park on Pea Patch Island, on the Legislative Green in Dover, Delaware, on the grounds of Twin Lakes Brewing Company in Greenville, Delaware, Hagley Museum in Wilmington, Delaware, Rockford Park in Wilmington, Delaware, the Governor William H. H. Ross Mansion in Seaford, Delaware, the Port Penn Area Historical Society in Port Penn, Delaware, and in Riverview Beach Park in Pennsville, New Jersey.

 Diamond State Base Ball Club is a founding member of the Mid Atlantic Vintage Base Ball League.

 The Diamond States won just 1 game against 15 losses in their 2009 season, then improved to 12 wins against 18 losses in their 2010 season.
 Improvement continued in 2011, when they recorded 19 wins against 12 losses, and in 2012, notching 24 wins against just 8 losses, including a 16-game winning streak at one point.
 In 2013, the Diamond State Base Ball Club added a second nine, going by the Atlas of Delaware City.
 The purpose of the Atlas nine is to get more playing time for members of the Diamond State Club that typically do not play in games involving the first nine.
 The Atlas nine is a less competitive and more recreational match than the first nine of the Diamond State Club.
 In the inaugural season of the Atlas nine, 2013, the Diamond State Base Ball Club's first nine recorded 18 wins against 10 losses, including key wins in the Mid-Atlantic Vintage Base Ball League's post-season championship tournament (see below).
 The Atlas Nine played just four contests in their first season, winning once and losing three.
 In 2014, the Diamond State first nine recorded 23 wins against 12 losses, and the Atlas Nine recorded 1 win against 4 losses.